Why Enroll in the CARE Program?

 - Students will distinguish the effective elements of a career portfolio containing both educational and work experience.

 - Students will learn lifelong transferable skills that all employers are looking for regardless of career path.

 - Students will learn how to network and utilize the career resources available to them (Career Services Dept., Job Fairs, Michigan Works, etc.), both on the Ferris State University campus, and within the community.

 The Academic Advisor

-The Academic Advisor for all CARE students is the instructor of the Ferris State University Seminar courses - FSUS 100 and 101.
+The Academic Advisor for all students in the CARE Program is the instructor of the Ferris State University Seminar courses - FSUS 100 and 101.
 This advisor, selected from the many faculty and professional staff who specialize in helping to guide students who have not yet selected a program, can help you define and develop realistic goals, identify special needs, match you with available resources, monitor progress toward educational and career goals, and discuss linkages between academic preparation and the world of work.

 The Best of Both Worlds

-In addition to identifying potential major programs or career fields, you may complete your class schedule by enrolling in courses that meet the University graduation requirements of Communication Competence, Scientific Understanding, Quantitative Skills, Cultural Enrichment, and Social Awareness.
+In addition to identifying potential major programs or career fields, you may complete your class schedule by enrolling in courses that meet the University graduation requirements of Collaboration, Communication, Culture, Diversity, Natural Sciences, Problem Solving, Quantitative Literacy, and Self and Society.
 Every effort is made to help you select required courses that will support your subsequent work in the major field.

 The Ferris Career Exploration Program is an ideal way to begin college and make progress toward a degree while looking at different career options.

 Dr. Jason Bentley